 - 8- CENOTE YAALUZDZIL

-Thousands of cenotes have been counted in the Yucatan Peninsula.
-Numbers come out Between 2000, 5000 and 8000 cenotes in different publications, between the states of Yucatán, Quintana Roo and Campeche.
-No figure I found could verify it.
-They are a barbarity of cavities, it is very difficult to have an exact census of cenotes.
+Thousands of cenotes have been counted in the Yucatan Peninsula, between the states of Yucatan, Quintana Roo and Campeche.
+Numbers between 2000, 5000 and 8000 thousand cenotes appear in different publications.
+They are a barbarity of hollows, it is very difficult to have an exact census of cenotes.

 Most cenotes are lost in the dense jungle, others on private land, ranches or houses.
-Only one hundred of these thousands of cenotes are what we call tourist cenotes.
+Only a hundred of these thousands of cenotes are what we call tourist cenotes.

-- CENOTE TURÍSTICO is one that is open to the public and they have conditioned it for people to access.
+- CENOTE TURÍSTICO is one that is open to the public and has been conditioned for people to access.
 These cenotes are a source of income, they are used as natural pools, entertainment places to spend the day.
-They are given maintenance and cleaning by administrators, and offer services from bathrooms, showers and in many restaurants.
-In a few you can sleep in cabins or camping.
-The cenotes are announced on the roads of the Peninsula, follow any indication to cenote, so you discover on your own and you are surprised.
-There are cenotes that have preserved them more naturally, by putting for example a simple wooden staircase as access.
-Instead others break the natural charm by putting more cement and modifying the environment.
+They are maintained and cleaned by administrators, and offer services from restrooms, showers and many restaurants.
+In a few you can stay to sleep in cabins or camping.
+Cenotes are advertised on the roads of the Peninsula, follow any indication to cenote, so you discover on your own and you are surprised.
+There are cenotes that have preserved them in a more natural way, for example putting a simple wooden staircase as access.
+On the other hand, others break the natural charm by adding more cement and modifying the environment.
 Personally we like the most natural, but that is according to each one.

-- NON TOURIST CENOTE is the wild, natural cenote.
+- NON-TOURIST CENOTE is the wild cenote, the natural one.
 Some are in private properties, others in the middle of the jungle.
-Despite knowing cenotes in a completely natural state, we don't pick them up in the blog because they would lose the spirit that takes you to them.
-You always have to leave magic for the road 😉
+Despite knowing cenotes in a totally natural state, in the blog we do not collect them because they would lose the spirit that takes you to them.
+You always have to leave magic for the road 😊

 Where we found the cenotes in the Yucatan Peninsula

-The cenotes are mostly found in the states of Quintana Roo and Yucatán.
-The 90% of the Yucatan Peninsula is less than 200 msnm, the maximum elevation being close to Uxmal, the so-called little sister of Ticul, with 300 meters above sea level.
+Cenotes are found especially in the states of Quintana Roo and Yucatan.
+90% of the Yucatan peninsula is less than 200 meters above sea level, the maximum elevation being close to Uxmal, the so-called Ticul mountain range, with 300 meters above sea level.

 The only river system that exists on the Peninsula is in Río Hondo, border with Belize.
 Due to the gradient and elevation with respect to the sea of the Peninsula, in the state of Campeche there are hardly any cenotes.

-These flooded caves that are seen in the graphic, give you the idea of how fresh water flows in the Yucatan Peninsula.
-Quintana Roo, the state of the Caribbean Sea coast, will flow many of these waters, in the Tulum area.
+These flooded caves that are seen in the graphic, give you the idea of how the fresh water in the Yucatan Peninsula flows in the water table.
+Quintana Roo, the state of the coast of the Caribbean Sea, are going to empty many of these waters, in the area of Tulum.
 There are hardly any dry caves in this area, they are flooded.

 You won't want to miss the best 14 Cenotes in Valladolid